 Forgot to move your vehicle and got ticketed?
 Travesty.

 Slow-rolling in your car along congested roads to get to the office?
 Rage Face.

-Sure, people can embrace the “don’t sweat the small stuff” mantra, but having a couple of alternative plans for when your morning doesn’t go perfectly can be invaluable in maintaining a healthy outlook for your day.
+Sure, people can embrace the “don’t sweat the small stuff” mantra, but having a couple of alternative plans for when your morning doesn’t go perfectly can be invaluable to maintain a healthy outlook for your day.

 So are you in the job market currently or looking to make a career change in the near future?
 Be sure to explore the new transportation choices you will have at your fingertips when you change locations.
-If you need help with your commute, email us at email@example.com.
-We offer complimentary custom commute services for our clients!
+If you need help with your commute, connect with Arlington Transportation Partners.
+We offer complimentary custom commute services for our clients.